 “Such as?”
 Anne goaded.

-“Yesterday was the first day of July, when Satanists and pagans celebrate the Demon Revels.
+“Yesterday was the first day of July.
+It's when Satanists and pagans celebrate the Demon Revels.
 It’s a celebration of female sexuality and the udder of a cow is often taken for the ceremony.
 That’s what happened last night.”

 “You mean Satanists have celebrations, like Christians?”